Do you begin your narrative with a question? A problem? Conflict or confusion?

 Every chapter, every section, every paragraph of your narrative has its own beginning.
 Each one must take your reader by the hand and lead him or her into the body of your work.

-By the end of this one day workshop, you will have a clear understanding of the need for an excellent beginning, and you will be well on your way.
+By the end of this one day writing workshop in Edmonton, Alberta, you will have a clear understanding of the need for an excellent beginning, and you will be well on your way.